cjkees/The-Sustainability-Class/README.md

 #### _Places Level Association_
 Since the relationships between income and vegetation were insignificant at the county level of analysis, the next step is to look at a more granular geography.
-The next part of this anlysis is examining the relationship between income and vegetation by Place using census tracts.
+The next part of this analysis is examining the relationship between income and vegetation by Place using census tracts.
 Figure 9, 11, and 13 below shows tables with the R-Squared values for each place within Alameda, Contra Costa, and Solano Counties, respectively.
 Figures 10, 12, and 14 show the scatter plots for each of these places.
-These three counties were chosen since they were the counties with the highest R-Squared values from the conty level analysis.
-Places with less than 10 census tracts were excluded from this anlysis, as the sample size is too small.
+These three counties were chosen since they were the counties with the highest R-Squared values from the county level analysis.
+Places with less than 10 census tracts were excluded from this analysis, as the sample size is too small.

 ##### **Figure 9:** Places Level Relationship Between Median Income and Proportion Vegetation Cover for Alameda County